CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/apps/user_service/README.md

 2.  **User Provisioning:**
     - If the user is new, a new record is created in the database, and they are assigned the default `user` role.
     - If the user exists, their profile information is retrieved.
+3.  **Token Generation:** Two tokens are generated and sent to the client as secure, `HttpOnly` cookies:
+    -   **Access Token:** A short-lived JWT (15 minutes) that grants access to protected resources.
+It is stored in an `access_token` cookie.
+    -   **Refresh Token:** A long-lived token (14 days) used to obtain a new access token without requiring the user to log in again.
+It is stored in a `refresh_token` cookie.

+    Both cookies are configured with `HttpOnly`, `SameSite=Strict`, and `Path=/` to enhance security.

-3.  **JWT Generation:** A JWT is generated and signed using an RSA private key (RS256).
-This token contains the following payload:
+4.  **Access Token Payload:** The access token is a JWT signed with an RSA private key (RS256) and contains the following payload:
     ```json
     {
       "userId": "c1a2b3d4-e5f6-...",